NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

-each other and to the ground, and it is desired to add new camera images (or perhaps fix some of the existing poorly aligned cameras), one can create .adjust files for the new camera images (by perhaps using the identity adjustment), run bundle adjustment again with the supplemented set of camera adjustments as initial guess using ``--input-adjustments-prefix``, and one may keep fixed the cameras for which the adjustment is already good using the option
+each other and to the ground, and it is desired to add new camera images (or perhaps fix some of the existing poorly aligned cameras), one can create .adjust files for the new camera images (by perhaps using the identity adjustment, see :numref:`adjust_files` for the format of such files), run bundle adjustment again with the supplemented set of camera adjustments as initial guess using ``--input-adjustments-prefix``, and one may keep fixed the cameras for which the adjustment is already good using the option